Raspberry Layer Cake

 For this recipe, we are pairing our raspberry cake layers with raspberry filling and cream cheese frosting.

-Can Seedless Raspberry Jam be used as a filling instead?
+Can Seedless Raspberry Jam be used as a Filling?

 Yes it can!
 If you would like to use seedless raspberry jam instead of the cooked raspberry filling pictured above, that would be delicious also (and faster)!